EddyVerbruggen/nativescript-plugin-firebase/docs/ML_KIT.md

 </Page>
 ```

-> Note that with NativeScript 4 the `Page` tag may actually be a `TabView`, but adding the namespace declaration to the TabView works just as well.
+> Note that since NativeScript 4 the `Page` tag may actually be a `TabView`, but adding the namespace declaration to the TabView works just as well.

 ### Face detection
 <img src="https://raw.githubusercontent.com/EddyVerbruggen/nativescript-plugin-firebase/master/docs/images/features/mlkit_face_detection.png" height="153px" alt="ML Kit - Face detection"/>